bentoml/BentoML/DEVELOPMENT.md

    - ci: (changes to configuration files and scripts)
    - revert: (reverts a previous commit)

-4. Once your pull request created, an automated test run will be triggered on your branch and the BentoML authors will be notified to review your code changes.
+5. Once your pull request created, an automated test run will be triggered on your branch and the BentoML authors will be notified to review your code changes.
 Once tests are passed and reviewer has signed off, we will merge your pull request.

-## Optional: Install git hooks to enforce commit format

-Run `./dev/install_git_hooks.sh` to install git hooks to automate commit format enforcement described above.